LCC-CIT/CS297-CourseMaterials/CS297_Syllabus.md

 ### Software

-Licenses for all software and hosting platforms used for development (Visual Studio, Unity, Azure, Git, issue tracking, project  management, etc.) will be provided at no cost to students.
+Licenses for all software and hosting platforms used for development (Visual Studio, Azure, Git, issue tracking, project  management, etc.) will be provided at no cost to students.

+####  Free and Discounted Software for Students

+Additional software (besides that needed for the course) is available from these sources:

+- [Azure Dev Tools for Teaching](https://azureforeducation.microsoft.com/devtools) (previously known as Microsoft Imagine Premium) is a subscription-based offering, paid for by the LCC CIT department, providing access to software from Microsoft.
+- [On The Hub](https://lanecc.onthehub.com/WebStore/ProductsByMajorVersionList.aspx?cmi_mnuMain=f189368a-f0a6-e811-8109-000d3af41938) has partnered with Microsoft, Adobe, IBM, Symantec, VmWare and other software publishers to offer discounted and free software for students and faculty.
+- [Microsoft Office](https://lanecc.helpjuice.com/student-faqs/microsoft-office-365-for-lcc-students-staff) is free for LCC students.